sgsaenger/vipster/INSTALL.md

 - CMAKE_BUILD_TYPE: General compilation preset, set to "Release" for a regular optimized build or "Debug" for debug flags
 - CMAKE_INSTALL_PREFIX: Set install path, defaults to `/usr/local`.
 Common setting for a per-user install: `$HOME/.local`
-- VIPSTER_DESKTOP: Set to "ON" to build QtVipster, "OFF" otherwise (default if Qt is found)
+- VIPSTER_DESKTOP: Set to "ON" to build the Vipster desktop GUI, "OFF" otherwise (default if Qt is found)
-- VIPSTER_LAMMPS: Set to "ON" to enable embedded LAMMPS widget (depends on QtVipster).
+- VIPSTER_LAMMPS: Set to "ON" to enable embedded LAMMPS widget (depends on desktop Vipster).
                   Will use a suitable installation if found, else will build it in-tree.
                   See the [LAMMPS-Manual](https://lammps.sandia.gov/doc/Manual.html) for more information and configuration options.
-- VIPSTER_PYWIDGET: Set to "ON" to enable embedded Python widget (depends on QtVipster, defaults to "ON" if Python is found)
+- VIPSTER_PYWIDGET: Set to "ON" to enable embedded Python widget (depends on desktop Vipster, defaults to "ON" if Python is found)
-- VIPSTER_DOWNLOAD_DEPENDENCIES: Set to "OFF" to disable automatic git submodule initialization
+- VIPSTER_DOWNLOAD_DEPENDENCIES: Set to "OFF" to disable etching of vendored dependencies.
+(For building OS packages)
 - BUILD_TESTING: Set to "OFF" to disable testing ("ON" by default)
 - CMAKE_PREFIX_PATH: Set to path for your Qt installation if not found automatically